claragiurgiu/Anime-Recommendations/README.md

 ## Methods and Models

 For the recommendation systems in this project, I used a content-based approach and a collaborative filtering approach.
 One of the drawbacks of recommendation engines is the cold-start issue for new users.
 To overcome this, I built two content-based systems.
-One uses the genre of a show to return shows with similar genre and the second option uses other features of the show such as genre, number of episodes and score to return similar shows.
+One uses the description of a show to return shows with similar descriptions and the second option uses other features of the show such as genre, number of episodes and score to return similar shows.

 **Content Based - Synopsis**